assafmo/malwr-parse/README.md

-# This is a toy parser of exporting json [malwr.com](https://malwr.com) reports using only bash commands.
+# This is a toy parser for exporting json [malwr.com](https://malwr.com) reports using only bash commands.

 ## Installation
 ```bash